2024-2025 Departmental Honors Program Details & Application

 - Be prepared to upload a copy of (1) your statement of academic or creative interests (see instructions on webform) and (2) a current pdf of your default Degree Audit Report that includes fall 2023 grades.

 - The submission form includes instructions on how to obtain a PDF of your Degree Audit Report.
 Please be sure to run an audit for your Current Program and not for a Modelled Program.

 - Students planning to pursue an academic research project must also submit a writing sample (5-6 pages minimum) from an upper-division course in the major.

-- Creative writing concentration students who will be pursuing a creative project need not submit an academic writing sample, but will be asked to indicate the number and genre of workshops completed.
+- Creative writing students who will be pursuing a creative project need not submit an academic writing sample, but will be asked to indicate the number and genre of workshops completed.

 - During Winter 2024, read at least one Highest Honors thesis (past theses here)

 - The advising office will send a message to you in mid-March informing you of your English 191H seminar assignment for spring (see scheduling details below).